hashicorp/nomad/website/source/guides/operations/monitoring-and-alerting/monitoring.html.md

 sidebar_current: "guides-operations-monitoring"
 description: |-
   It is possible to enable telemetry on Nomad servers and clients.
-Nomad can integrats with various metrics dashboards such as Prometheus, Grafana, Graphite, DataDog, and Circonus.
+Nomad can integrate with various metrics dashboards such as Prometheus, Grafana, Graphite, DataDog, and Circonus.
 ---